NLnetLabs/rpki-doc/source/routinator/running.rst

-It can perform RPKI validation as a one-time operation and print a Validated ROA Payload (VRP) list in various formats, it can return the validity of a specific announcement, or it can run as a service that periodically fetches RPKI data, verifies it and makes the result available via the RPKI-RTR protocol, and via the built-in HTTP server.
+It can perform RPKI validation as a one-time operation and print a Validated ROA Payload (VRP) list in various formats, it can return the validity of a specific announcement, or it can run as a service that periodically fetches RPKI data, verifies it and makes the resulting data set available via the RPKI-RTR protocol, and via the built-in HTTP server.

 When launched as a daemon, routers with support for route origin validation (ROV) can connect to Routinator to fetch the processed data.
 This includes hardware